Crawford University

-Crawford University is a private Christian University in Igbesa, Ogun state in Nigeria, owned by the Apostolic Faith Mission.
+Crawford University is a private Christian University in Igbesa, Ogun State in Nigeria.
+It is owned by the Apostolic Faith Mission.

 History

 Crawford University was established in 2005 by Paul Akazue, the then leader and third Overseer for the Apostolic Faith work across Africa.
-Rev. Paul Akazue was the Proprietor and the first installed Chancellor of the Crawford University, before his death in May 2010.
+Crawford is located deep in the forest of Igbesa, Ogun state Rev. Paul Akazue was the Proprietor and the first installed Chancellor of the Crawford University.
+He died in May 2010.